dropbox/stone/doc/using_generator.rst

 Python Guide
 ============

-This section explains how to generate Python code and work with the Python classes that have been generated from a spec.
+This section explains how to use the pre-packaged Python generator and work with the Python classes that have been generated from a spec.

 From the above section, you can generate Python using::

-    $ babelapi python users.babel .
+    $ babelapi generator/python/python.babelg.py users.babel .

-This runs the ``python`` generator on the ``users.babel`` spec.
+This runs the Python generator on the ``users.babel`` spec.
 Its output target is ``.``, which is the current directory.
 A Python module is created for each declared namespace, so in this case only ``users.py`` is created.